natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202K.md

 '''Spaded gameplay:'''

 The Leopard 2K is a powerful tank.
 The DM23 APFSDS round has adequate penetration, and it should be easy to destroy most enemy vehicles.
 The gun, ammo, and reload rate are comparable to other main battle tanks of the battle rating.
-The Leopard 2K does however struggle in some regards against top of the line tanks such as the [[Leopard 2A5]] and [[M1A2 Abrams]].
+The Leopard 2K does however struggle in some regards against tanks in higher battle ratings such as the [[Leopard 2A5]] and [[M1A2 Abrams]].
 The armour on the Leopard 2K is rather limited, only effective against autocannon fire.
 Additionally, the lack of thermals means that it will be difficult for Leopard 2K players to spot enemy tanks before they are spotted.
 The biggest advantage is the speed of the 2K.

 '''Long range engagements:'''